Olen/solar-monitor/README.md

 You need the following:

 * solar-monitor.py  The actual daemon
-* solardevice.py    Extension of blegatt and some classes to store the values that are read from the BLE-devices
+* solardevice.py    Extension of ble gatt and some classes to store the values that are read from the BLE-devices
-* meritsunutil.py   Parsing and interpreting data from the Meritsun BLE-devices
-* solarlinkutil.py  Parsing and interpreting data from the SolarLink BLE-devices
 * duallog.py        CLI and file-logger with multiple destinations
 * datalogger.py     Class for pushing data to remote servers
+* plugins/*         Implemetation of vendor specific BLE parsing

 Also